lsst/fgcmcal/cookbook/README.md

   first-order chromatic corrections (`FGCM_I10`) per visit/ccd.
 Quality of exposure is given by `FGCM_FLAG`, see FGCM paper for details.
 * `fgcmAtmosphereParameters-%(fgcmcycle)02d.fits`: Atmosphere model parameters
-  (per visit) that can be used as input to MODTRAN to generate atmosphere transmission.
+  (per visit) that can be used as input to MODTRAN or `fgcm` to generate atmosphere transmission.
 * Other data products are used as an input to the next fit cycle.